elliotperviz/cmms/md/C01_02/README.md

 **Objectives**

-- Extract the thermodynamic data for the pure NVE run to a file e.g. `equ.dat` <br>
+- Extract the thermodynamic data for the pure NVE run to a file e.g. `equ.dat`. <br>
   Using `grep` and `sed`/`awk`, extract the start and end points of the two MD runs.
-Note that, `grep` will return all matches of a string, so you can use a single `grep` command to search for the start or end of both MD runs at the same time.
+Note that, `grep` will return all matches of a string, so you can use a single `grep` command to search for the start or end lines of both MD runs at the same time.

-- Using `gnuplot`, plot temperature as a function of time, and fit a straight line. <br>
+- Using `gnuplot`, plot the temperature as a function of time, and fit a straight line. <br>
   If the gradient is small, then the drift in temperature is negligible over the duration of the simulation.

   Note: a small drift in temperature is not sufficient on its own to prove that we are at equilbrium.
 We are also concerned with the **magnitude of fluctuations** around the average temperature.